-Common Characteristics of Traditionalists—the "Silent Generation"
+Common Characteristics of the Traditionalists Generation

 Can hiring a traditionalist benefit your law firm?